jorioux/docs/docs/events/recurring-events.md

 ![Subscribe for the season](../images/events/subscribe-for-the-season.png)

-!!! note "Season Subscriptions period"
+!!! note "Series Subscriptions period"

-    You should leave the Season Subscriptions enabled only for a short period, like a week or two, before the season starts.
+    You should leave the Series Subscriptions enabled only for a short period, like a week or two, before the season starts.
 Just enough time so members can pick their time slots for the upcoming season.

     It is recommended to turn off the Season Subscriptions toggle on events once the subscription period has ended.
     That way, after the season has started, members can then join singles events to fill empty slots, or to get on the waitlist.